Constant Dullaart - Accepting the Job

 As part of the current machine learning revolution, convolutional networks (ConvNets) can now recognise objects in photographic images.
 This may seem like a trivial addition to existing computer and online services, but it is a crucial step in the way humans can interact with representations and images.
 The improved ability to distinguish a cow from a horse is rapidly evolving into an ability to recognise specific people and their moods and interpret their behaviour, and in some ways these synthetic images based on photographic representations show a mechanised version of the collective consciousness of Western societies.
 This mechanical representation of a concept challenges our understanding of representation in general, especially when placed in the time frame of the rapid development of these convolutional networks.
 The sheer amount of money, training, talent and computing power that Facebook, Google, OpenAl and others are pouring into these developments suggests nothing less than a future in which these techniques are utilised and rapidly developed beyond their current quaint, even beautifully naïve level.

+The brand new video works ‚Diffusion Swing‘ and ‚Skin, Brick and Marble Diffusion‘ are based on generated videos with the Stable Diffusion text-to-video programme.
 Constant Dullaart thus refers to the current aesthetics and visual language of open source AI.
 The interactive sculpture on Common.Garden invites visitors to join the exhibition virtually.